bledugKelud/hello-world/README.md

 # hello-world
-this is my first repository
+it is my first repository
+I don't understand yet what I've done...